5 Top Critical Thinking Skills (And How To Improve Them)

 Observation: The ability to notice and predict opportunities, problems and solutions.

 Analysis: The gathering, understanding and interpreting of data and other information.

 Inference: Drawing conclusions based on relevant data, information and personal knowledge and experience.

 Communication: Sharing and receiving information with others verbally, nonverbally and in writing.

 Problem solving: The process of gathering, analyzing and communicating information to identify and troubleshoot solutions.

 Critical thinking skills allow you to understand and address situations based on all available facts and information.
 Typically, using critical thinking at work involves processing and organizing facts, data and other information to define a problem and develop effective solutions.

-It’s a good idea to reflect on the critical thinking skills you already possess and what you may need to develop.
-You should include your strongest critical thinking skills on your resume and discuss them during interviews.
+It’s a good idea to reflect on the critical thinking skills you already possess and which you may need to develop and highlight them on your resume and during interviews.
 In addition, you might consider setting goals and adopting practices to help you build the critical thinking skills necessary to succeed in your job.

 In this article, we explain what critical thinking is, why it’s important and how you can improve your skills in this area.

 Critical thinking is the act of analyzing facts to understand a problem or topic thoroughly.
 The critical thinking process typically includes steps such as collecting information and data, asking thoughtful questions and analyzing possible solutions.
 For example, if you’re working in human resources and need to resolve a conflict between two employees, you will use critical thinking to understand the nature of the conflict and what action should be taken to resolve the situation.